airbytehq/airbyte/docs/connector-development/config-based/stream-slicers.md

 It can be thought of as an iterator over the stream's data, where a `StreamSlice` is the retriever's unit of work.

-When a stream is read incrementally, a state message will be output by the connector after reading every slice, which enable checkpointing.
+When a stream is read incrementally, a state message will be output by the connector after reading every slice, which allows for [checkpointing](https://docs.airbyte.com/understanding-airbyte/airbyte-protocol/#state--checkpointing).

 At the beginning of a `read` operation, the `StreamSlicer` will compute the slices to sync given the connection config and the stream's current state, As the `Retriever` reads data from the `Source`, the `StreamSlicer` keeps track of the `Stream`'s state, which will be emitted after reading each stream slice.